A Practical Companion to the Constitution: How the Supreme Court Has Ruled on Issues from Abortion to Zoning

 The first edition of this book, The Evolving Constitution (Random House, 1992), was selected by the American Library Association as one of the 28 "Outstanding Reference Books" for 1993.
 In that same year it was also selected by the New York Public Library as one of the 30 "Outstanding Reference Books of the Past Year."
 It was awarded a Gavel Certificate of Merit by the American Bar Association in 1993.
 This edition contains dozens of new entries.

-To order supplements discussing later cases
+Supplements discussing later cases

 From the reviewers